Blog>Expert Advice>Top home maintenance tips for summer

 That's why giving them the TLC they deserve during the summer evenings is a great idea.
 You can even make space for extra storage, a spare room, a wine cellar, or a reading nook.

-However, if you just want some help cleaning your loft or basement, why not hire a cleaning company?
-Some cleaning companies will charge around £45 for 3-hours.
+Check out our cellar conversion cost guide and loft conversion cost guide for more information.
+If you just want some help cleaning your loft or basement, why not hire a cleaning company?

 Consider building a summer outhouse